A/N: Warning for light horror elements in this chapter.

 The diversion worked, and Leandros breathed a sigh of relief.

-“I know,” Leandros snapped.
-Anger briefly flared and simmered inside him, fueled and fanned by embarrassment.
-He turned to the window again, unable to look at the golden King.
 His gaze caught on another city, miles off, settled at the base of a blue mountain.
 Orean.
-While Orean matched Illyon in structure, its high castles even made of the same sparkling silver bricks as Illyon’s, it was larger, cleaner, freer.
+While Orean matched Illyon in structure, its high castles even made of the same sparkling silver bricks, it was larger, cleaner, freer.
 It fell past the province border, past Amos Nochdvor’s rule.

-“The good news is after that little outburst, father’s probably forgotten all about us arriving late.”
+“The good news is that after that between the orinian and that little outburst, father’s probably forgotten all about us arriving late.”

 Leandros pursed his lips.
 “If you make me laugh again, I’ll kill you.”

 “Ah, but who would defend you then?
 Father certainly wouldn’t.”